MMA News: Nate Diaz Needs To Realize He’s Not Conor McGregor, Says Former UFC Champ

 In an appearance on Sirius XM Fight Nation (h/t MMA Fighting), former UFC women’s bantamweight champion Miesha Tate expressed her support for Nate Diaz.
 Tate said she understood what Diaz feels since she experienced the same thing when she asked the UFC for a trilogy bout against Ronda Rousey.

 “I would feel the same way as Nate does,” Tate said.
 “Nate has a different personality than I do, he’s expressive in a different way, but of course [I would be mad].
 I remember when I threatened retirement because I was so pissed off that they had promised that I would fight Ronda and then they ended up switching that out and having Holly [Holm] but they didn’t tell me.
 It’s the same thing that happened to Nate, essentially, it’s just that Nate was in front of everybody.
-I was pissed too, believe me.”
+I was pi**ed too, believe me.”

 Nate Diaz Says He Might Bail from UFC 230, 'We'll See How I Feel' https://t.co/5wEVKkcai0